Visualization enhances Problem Solving in multi-Qubit Systems: Discussion

 \subsection{RQ1: Impact of Visualization on Performance and Cognitive Load}

 We saw a significant increase in performance (small effect size) and a significant reduction in cognitive load when visualization was present (small effect size in \ac{icl} and medium effect size in \ac{ecl}).
-These effects remain when controlling for \ac{mrs} and fixation duration on the visualization.
-These findings show that the participants of 2 or less years of quantum physics experience benefited from the visualization.
-This is the first proof of the multimedia principle for problem solving in multi-qubit systems.
-The results offer an indication that the multimedia-principle also holds when considering complex problems~\cite{Hu2021,Schewior2024}.
+These effects remain when controlling for \ac{mra} and fixation duration on the visualization.
+The findings show that the participants of two or less years of quantum physics experience benefited from the visualization.
+This is the first proof of the multimedia principle for testing in multi-qubit systems.
+The results offer an indication that the multimedia principle also holds when considering complex tasks~\cite{Hu2021,Schewior2024}.